 You can also just place the playhead at the specific frame in the video, right-click, and select the “Trim Start to Playhead” or “Trim End to Playhead” feature.

-Following the same approach, you can also drag the playhead at the middle section and click on the scissor icon on the toolbar.
+Following the same approach, you can also drag the playhead to the middle section and click on the scissor icon on the toolbar.
 After that, drag the pointer to the other end of the clip and click on the scissor icon again.
 Lastly, you can press the Delete button to remove any unwanted section from the video.

 Step 3: Export the Trimmed Video from Filmora